CuddlyWarmth/cv/README.md

 ## Work experience 💻
 **Logistics & Production Assistant** at TU Delft X *(09/2022-Present)*
-- Responsible for opening and closing the building, transport ad preparatino of materials of programs within X.
+- Responsible for opening and closing the building, transport ad preparation of materials of programs within X.

 **Light and Sound technician** at TU Delft X *(09/2022-Present)*
-- Varying tasks includig building up stages, using mixer to tune the soundstage and breaking down the stages.
+- Varying tasks including building up stages, using mixer to tune the soundstage and breaking down the stages.
-- Experience with mixerpanels as the QU16 or SQ-5.
+- Experience with mixer-panels as the QU16 or SQ-5.
 - Laying down signal lines.

 **Teacher Assistant Robotica** at FlexDelft for the course WB2232 *(02/2022-04/2022)*